 As we said earlier, the monster under the bed (and particularly the bogeyman) has become a part of popular culture, frequently appearing in literature, film and TV.
 Fungus the Bogeyman is a well-known children’s book, while the Harry Potter series also has its own version in the form of the shapeshifting Boggart.

 However, perhaps the most famous recent example is Disney Pixar’s Monsters Inc. which directly addresses the concept of scary monsters in the wardrobe or under the bed, but puts a playful spin on it, making most of the monsters, friendly and funny.

 What if your child is scared of the monster under the bed or another form of the bogeyman?
 Dr Kauffman has provided some tips you can use to soothe their fears.

 ‘The key is to help children learn healthy and positive coping skills for managing normal and typical worries and fears.
 It is developmentally appropriate for children to have some fears and concerns about monsters or to wonder about robbers or bad guys breaking into their house at some point in their childhood.’

-The goal is to listen to your child, allow them to feel heard.
+The goal is to listen to your child, allow them to feel heard when they say “there is a monster under my bed”.
 This should be done in an empathetic and nonjudgemental fashion.
 Ask questions, such as: